 Accelerate deployment of IPv6, to reinforce an impact on the technical development of the Internet as well as on the pace of innovation and economic growth associated to this technology.

-Czech Republic: Accelerate deployment of IPv6, to reinforce an impact on the technical development of the Internet as well as on the pace of innovation and economic growth associated to this technology.
+Czech Republic:

 Recognize the importance of cloud computing in the international ICT arena by exerting the needed efforts in this field and the related areas of data centers, integrated solutions and new Internet technologies.

-Czech Republic: Recognize the importance of cloud computing in the international ICT arena by exerting the needed efforts in this field and the related areas of data centers, integrated solutions and new Internet technologies.
+Czech Republic:

 As data centres change from hardware-defined to software-defined, software-based solutions running on standardized hardware could be implemented to telecommunication networks to reduce expenses and increase scalability.